Eight centuries of history

 Medieval Castle

-Mentioned in the archives for the first time in 1244, the castle is the principal home of one of the leading noble families in western Switzerland during the Middle Ages: the counts of Gruyère.
-Built in the 13th century, it is constructed in the form of a “carré savoyard”, a military design developed by the House of Savoy, of whom the counts are vassals.
+Mentioned in the archives for the first time in 1244, the castle was the principal home of one of the leading noble families in western Switzerland during the Middle Ages: the counts of Gruyère.
+Built in the 13th century, it is constructed in the form of a “carré savoyard”, a military design developed by the House of Savoy, to whom the counts were vassals.
 It is protected by an almost square enclosure flanked by a keep, a tower and small overhanging turrets at the corners.

-Extensive reconstruction initiated in the 15th century by Count Louis transforms the fortified castle into a stately residence.
-Elegant stone galleries punctuated by wide windows replace part of the wooden galleries, a staircase tower is built abutting the main block, and a chapel is installed in a former defensive tower.
+Extensive reconstruction initiated in the 15th century by Count Louis transformed the fortified castle into a stately residence.
+Elegant stone galleries punctuated by wide windows replace part of the wooden galleries, a staircase tower was built abutting the main block, and a chapel was installed in a former defensive tower.

-For almost five centuries, from their base at Gruyères, the counts rule over large tracts of land consisting of governorships on either side of the Sarine river as well as the lordships of Palézieux, Oron and Aubonne.
-Some counts also distinguish themselves on the field of battle during the Hundred Years War or fighting alongside the Confederates during the Burgundian Wars.
-The dynasty dies out when Count Michel, beset by financial problems, goes bankrupt and has his properties confiscated in 1554 by his principal creditors, Bern and Fribourg.
+For almost five centuries, from their base at Gruyères, the counts ruled over large tracts of land consisting of governorships on either side of the Sarine river as well as the lordships of Palézieux, Oron and Aubonne.
+Some counts also distinguished themselves on the field of battle during the Hundred Years' War or fighting by the Confederates during the Burgundian Wars.
+The dynasty died out when Count Michel, beset by financial problems, went bankrupt and has his properties confiscated in 1554 by his principal creditors, Bern and Fribourg.

 Seat of the Bailiffs

-After Count Michel goes bankrupt in 1554, Bern and Fribourg share out his former lands between themselves.
-Fribourg takes possession of what is now Gruyère and installs the bailiffs, its representatives, in the castle.
-Charged with administering the region, they dispense justice, manage the finances, run the estates and collect taxes.
+After Count Michel went bankrupt in 1555, Bern and Fribourg divided his former lands between themselves.
+Fribourg took possession of what is now Gruyère and installed the bailiffs, its representatives, in the castle.
+Charged with administering the region, they dispensed justice, managed the finances, ran the estates and collected taxes.

-Between 1554 and 1798, more than fifty bailiffs drawn from leading Fribourg families take their turn at Gruyères.
-During their administration, Their Excellencies of Fribourg continue expanding the mountain pastures, intensify cheese production and increase cheese exports to foreign markets.
-Wheels of Gruyère cheese that are capable of being transported over long distances are brought to Vevey, where they are loaded onto boats to take them to Lyon in France.
+Between 1554 and 1798, more than fifty bailiffs drawn from leading Fribourg families took their turn at Gruyères.
+During their administration, Their Excellencies of Fribourg continued expanding the mountain pastures, intensifying cheese production and increasing cheese exports to foreign markets.
+Wheels of Gruyère cheese capable of being transported over long distances were brought to Vevey, where they were loaded onto boats to be taken to Lyon in France.

 The bailiffs, and their successors the prefects, occupy the castle until 1848, when the prefecture of the new district of Gruyère is established in Bulle.
 Now seen as symbolising the former bailiwick and too costly to maintain, the castle is put up for sale and acquired by a family from Geneva.